Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Timberwolves

 - Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Timberwolves are one of the league's fastest, ranking seventh with 104 possessions per contest.

-- Defensively, the Timberwolves are 18th in the league, conceding 115.8 points per game.

-- On the boards, the Timberwolves have given up 44.7 rebounds per game, which puts them 22nd in the NBA.
+- On the boards, the Timberwolves are ranked 22nd in the league, giving up 44.7 rebounds per game.

-- Giving up 25 assists per game, the Timberwolves are the 10th-ranked team in the NBA.
+- The Timberwolves are the 10th-ranked squad in the league, allowing 25 assists per contest.

-- The Timberwolves allow 12.3 made 3-pointers per game, 16th-ranked in the league.
+- In terms of 3-pointers, the Timberwolves have allowed 12.3 makes per contest, 16th in the NBA.

 Nikola Jokic vs. the Timberwolves